-Course Descriptions & Instructor Bios: (Clink on links below)
+Course Descriptions & Instructor Bios: (Clink class title links below)

 (Click bullet points for course description & trainer information or scroll below)

 Please note!!
-You may pay by check and save registrations processing fees if you pay directly to IAHMA.
+You may pay by check and save registration processing fees if you pay directly to IAHMA.

 The purpose of this course is to provide information for all interested personnel to successfully provide housing through RD regulations.
 This 1 ½ day course includes the optional live HCM-R exam.

 Day 1 of this training will start with an overview of the RD Programs handbook HB – 2-3560 and the regulation 3560.
 We will then cover the housing programs under section 515 including family, elderly and congregate properties and how to maintain them.
 This section is followed by marketing and the application process.
 This includes the Civil Rights Act and the Affirmative Fair Housing Marketing Plan (AFHMP) which covers application requirements, wait lists, and the required notices.
 We then discuss the project occupancy requirements on family, elderly and congregate properties and how to calculate income (7CFR .560.153 refers to 24 CFR 5.609 & 11) and assets along with allowable deductions and determining rent.

 Day 2 covers the Recertification process for annual recerts, recerts due because of income or occupancy changes, and ineligible tenants.
 Lease requirements, tenant warning and termination concludes day 2 with a final review of the course.